 Get Involved

-Mental health advocates across the country have the power to demand a comprehensive crisis system in every community, available to every person who needs it.
-You can help by making legislators aware of both the problem — our inadequate crisis system — and the solution.
-Here are six ways you can act today:
+We need mental health advocates across the country to demand a comprehensive crisis system in every community, available to every person who needs it.
+Here are five ways you can act today:

-3. Email your members of Congress to tell them to fund a crisis response infrastructure.
+- Email your members of Congress to tell them to fund crisis response infrastructure.

 TAKE ACTION